Course No. 9025

 After reading Chapter 7, participants will be able to:

-c.
-Specifying the tax elimination aspects of family transactions such as gifts, bequests, inheritances, life insurance, and even divorce.
+- Identify tax elimination techniques by recognizing the §121 home sale exclusion and specify the tax elimination aspects of family transactions such as gifts, inheritances, and even divorce.

 At the start of Chapter 8, participants should identify the following topics for study: